vigneshv92/Computer-Vision/Notes/Advanced_Computer_Vision_and_Deep_Learning.md

 ## 7. R-CNN

+To localize and classify multiple objects in an image, we want to be able to identify a limited set of cropped regions for a CNN to look at.
+In the ideal case, we would generate three perfectly cropped regions for three different objects in an image.
+To approach this goal and generate a good limited set of cropped regions, the idea of region proposals was introduced.
+Region proposals give us a way to quickly look at an image and generate regions only for areas in which we think there may be an object.
+We can use traditional computer vision techniques that detect things like edges and textured bobs to produce a set of regions in which objects are most likely to be found; areas of similar texture or the same unifying boundary, for example.

+These proposals often produce noisy non-object regions, but they are also very likely to include the regions in which objects are located.
+So the noise is considered a worthwhile cost for not missing any objects.
+So let's see how this looks when incorporated into a CNN architecture.
+We can use a region proposal algorithm to produce a limited set of cropped regions.
+Often called regions of interests or ROIs.
+And then we put these regions through a classification CNN, one at a time and see what kind of class label the network predicts for each crop.

+This model is called an R-CNN, Which stands for region convolutional neural network.
+The R-CNN produces a class for each region of interest, and so it can identify the region that is a dog and the region that is a cat in an image.In this case we also include a class called background, that's meant to capture any noisy regions.
+Since these regions are often different sizes they first need to be transformed and warped into a standard size that a CNN can accept as input.
+Now, the main shortcoming of this method is that it still time intensive because it requires that each cropped region go through an entire CNN before a class label can be produced.
+Next, we'll see some examples of region-based CNNs that aim to speed up this process and efficiently classify multiple objects in an image.

 ##### R-CNN Outputs </br>
 The R-CNN is the least sophisticated region-based architecture, but it is the basis for understanding how multiple object recognition algorithms work!
 It outputs a class score and bounding box coordinates for every input RoI.